breeatoomey/newity-case-study/ai-log.md

 Claude produced a first draft based on the Phase 1 decisions already on the table — the three core features, the cut list, the tech stack, the time budget.
 I worked through the draft section by section.
 The places where I changed or refined what came back:

 - **Stalled-application thresholds.** Draft suggested 7 days for `Pending`.
 I changed to 14 days for `Pending` and kept 7 days for `Under Review`.
 Reasoning: a doc that's been *requested* but not yet received takes longer in normal operations (waiting on the borrower); a doc that's been received and is under review should move faster (waiting on the processor).
-Two different SLAs.
+Two different SLAs for two different parts of the workflow.
 - **Inline vs. modal editing.** Draft offered both as options.
 Committed to inline-only — fewer clicks, closer to the spreadsheet mental model the team already has.
 - **Cut justification for the leadership dashboard.** Draft's reasoning was "different user, different needs."
 I sharpened to "different cadence" — leadership wants weekly aggregates, ops wants real-time operational view.
 Building both in 4 hours means doing neither well.
 - **Time-plan fallback.** Added the explicit rule for what gets cut if I'm behind at the 1:45 mark: expiring-soon view, not the detail view.
 Detail makes the tool *usable*; expiring-soon makes it *valuable*.
 Usable wins under time pressure.
 - **Self-assessment "rough" list.** Added the threshold-hardcoding and the single-user-assumption items myself.
-The honest fragility list is the section that matters most for the demo — wanted to make sure it reflected my actual technical concerns, not generic ones.
+An honest fragility list is more useful to a team than generic engineering caveats — wanted the list to reflect my actual technical concerns about this codebase.

 ### Decisions locked in